douglasgreen/news/2025/03/19/en.md

 In a surprising move, President Donald Trump has dismissed two Democratic commissioners from the Federal Trade Commission (FTC), Alvaro Bedoya and Rebecca Kelly Slaughter.
 This decision has sparked controversy as both commissioners claim their removal was illegal and plan to challenge it in court.
 The FTC, an independent agency, is responsible for enforcing consumer protection and antitrust laws.
 Traditionally, it includes members from both major political parties to maintain balance.
 The firings have raised concerns about the potential for increased political influence over the agency, with critics arguing that it could lead to less accountability and more power for large corporations.
 The White House, however, maintains that the president has the authority to make such decisions to ensure democratic accountability.
 As the legal battle unfolds, the implications for the FTC and other independent agencies remain uncertain.

+### Trump Administration Halts $175 Million Funding to UPenn Over Transgender Athlete Policy

+The Trump administration has paused $175 million in federal funding to the University of Pennsylvania due to its policy allowing transgender athletes to compete in women's sports.
+This decision follows an executive order signed by President Trump aimed at banning transgender athletes from participating in female sports.
+The funding freeze affects money from the Department of Defense and the Department of Health and Human Services.
+The University of Pennsylvania, which has been under scrutiny for its inclusion of transgender swimmer Lia Thomas, insists it complies with NCAA and Ivy League policies.
+The administration's move has sparked controversy, with supporters arguing it protects women's sports, while critics see it as a discriminatory action against transgender athletes.
+The university is now at risk of losing more federal funding as the Department of Education investigates potential Title IX violations.

 ### New Social Security Rules Cause Concern for Elderly and Disabled

 The Social Security Administration has announced a significant change that will require millions of Americans to verify their identity in person at field offices or through an online system, rather than over the phone.
 This change aims to reduce fraud but is expected to create challenges for many elderly and disabled individuals who may lack access to computers or have difficulty traveling to field offices.
 The announcement comes amid efforts by the Trump administration, influenced by Elon Musk's Department of Government Efficiency, to downsize Social Security by cutting jobs and closing offices.
 Acting Commissioner Leland Dudek emphasized that these measures are necessary to ensure benefits reach the right people, despite concerns about the potential hardships for those with limited mobility or internet access.
 Critics argue that these changes could lead to inefficiencies and chaos, particularly as the agency plans to close several offices and lay off thousands of workers.